-Best of all, a budget will show you how much you have to save for the goals you set on page 3.
+Best of all, a budget will show you how much you have to save for the goals you set.

 Budgeting Apps

 There are many budgeting apps that can help students keep track of their incomes and expenses.
 Check the app store on your smartphone for a list of popular budgeting apps.